-If you choose to take GCSE Fine Art, you will complete three assignments.
-Two will be coursework assignments and one will be set by the exam board, where you will be able to choose from seven different assignment tasks.
-The majority of work is practical and will include studying the work of artists, designers and craftspeople, using a sketchbook, developing your practical skills, drawing from observation and using your imagination to develop individual pieces of work.
+There are three assignments.
+Two will be coursework and one will be set by the exam board.

+The majority of work is practical and will include studying the work of artists, designers and craftspeople, developing your practical skills, drawing from observation and using your imagination to develop individual pieces of work.

-The assignments set by us will count for 60% of the total marks.
-The exam board assignment is a practical one which will include ten hours (completed under exam conditions in late April).
+The coursework assignments will count for 60% of the total marks.
+The externally set assignment is a practical one which will include ten hours (completed under exam conditions in late April).
 This assignment counts for 40% of the marks.